It feels great when you commit yourself to achieving a big goal. You feel the motivation running through you.

 You may find yourself trying to increase your motivation — maybe reading inspirational material or something similar.

 But this is unreliable.

-In fact, you may just declare that you are no longer interested in achieving your goal forever — just because you are not feeling motivated at the time.
-So you give up.
-Then in many cases after some time you get motivated again and start it only to give up again.
+In fact, you may just declare that you are no longer interested in achieving your goal — just because you are not feeling motivated at the time.
+Then you may get motivated later, only to give it up yet again.